 The nose is very closed, just giving hints of the golden queen peach and mineral notes that we expect from Mate’s Vineyard.

-On the palate however, the flavour is very concentrated and distinctly richer than the other 2015 wines, but maintaining a perfect balance and freshness that sets this wine apart and makes it wonderful.
+On the palate however, the flavour is very concentrated, but maintaining a perfect balance and freshness that sets this wine apart and makes it wonderful.
 This is a wine of immense concentration that will be very long lived.